tonyedgal/spaceman-react-theme-animation/README.md

 ## Usage Patterns

-This library supports two main usage patterns:
+This library supports multiple usage patterns:

 1. **Hook-Only Usage**: Direct hook usage for custom implementations
 2. **Provider Pattern**: Centralized state management (recommended)
+3. **ViteThemeProvider**: Specialized provider for Vite React SPAs

 📚 **[See the complete Getting Started Guide](./getting-started.md)** for detailed examples, advanced configurations, and best practices.

-🚀 **[View the Code Example](./example/)** to see this package in action with a complete implementation of both hook and provider pattern.
+🚀 **[View the Next.js Code Example](./example/)** to see this package in action with a complete implementation of both hook and provider pattern.

+⚡ **[View the Vite React SPA Demo](https://github.com/tonyedgal/spaceman-rta-framework-guides/tree/main/example-vite)** for a complete Vite implementation using ViteThemeProvider.

 ---